-My “relationship” with Breast Cancer is somewhat… complicated.
-I never really thought about it much, till my aunt Daphy was diagnosed with Breast Cancer about 6 years ago.
-She fought like a tiger for 5 years, and 11 months ago the fighting stopped.
+My “relationship” with Breast Cancer is somewhat complicated.
+I never really thought about it much till my aunt Daphy was diagnosed with Breast Cancer about 6 years ago.
+Meet the survivor one woman blogging about breast cancer.
+She fought like a tiger for 5 years, and 11 months ago, the fighting stopped.
 Cancer won.

-This matter is difficult for me to talk about… I think that I wouldn’t have had the courage to deal with it myself, but other people apparently have that- and they can shine a light bright enough for us all to see… That one person is The Survivor.
+This matter is complicated for me to talk about… I think that I wouldn’t have had the courage to deal with it myself, but other people have that- and they can shine a light bright enough for us all to see… That one person is The Survivor.

 2. Get tested, please, today, as fast as you can.
 Don’t neglect checking your breasts at the doctor’s office, do a self-physical breast check on a regular basis- it can save your life!